stwyde/FalInfoBot/README.md

 Current future directions for this bot include allowing people to call the bot to PM someone else.
 This would allow Fal or someone else to simply type in "~info @personWhoDoesntReadPins" and have the bot then PM @personWhoDoesntReadPins the information given.

-Additional work on pinning and unpinning messages automatically (namely for Trade_chat) would also hopefully be implemented soon.
+Additional work on pinning and unpinning messages automatically (namely for trade_chat) would also hopefully be implemented soon.
 This would allow users to pin their own messages to trade chat, but would also unpin their prior posts in trade_chat as well.